brandur/sorg/content/drafts/acid.md

 is left undamaged, and it's safe for other requests to proceed through the system.

-It's never desirable to fail requests that we expected to commit, but atomicity cancels the expensive fallout.
+It's never desirable to fail transactions that we hoped to commit, but atomicity cancels the expensive fallout.

 !fig src="/assets/acid/transactions-in-requests.svg" caption="Some requests.
 Each wraps its database operations using an atomic transaction so that they either all commit, or none of them do."